Garnishment Case Law in Florida

 Florida’s Second District Court of Appeal established the governing principle in Gigliotti Contracting North, Inc. v.
 Traffic Control Products of North Florida, Inc., 788 So.
 2d 1013 (Fla.
 2d DCA 2001).
 The court held that garnishment statutes must be strictly construed because garnishment is a special statutory proceeding, not an ordinary civil action.
 A creditor who fails to comply with the deadlines, notice requirements, or procedural steps prescribed by Chapter 77 risks having the writ dissolved.

-The Fourth District reinforced this framework in BNP Paribas v.
+The Fourth District reinforced this in BNP Paribas v.
 Wynne, 944 So.
 2d 1004 (Fla.
 4th DCA 2005).
 BNP Paribas obtained a pre-judgment garnishment writ against Wynne, alleging fraudulent inducement, breach of contract, and other business torts.
 Wynne moved to dissolve the writ after the statutory 20-day deadline.
 BNP Paribas argued the late filing should result in a default.

 The decision also addressed whether courts can extend the 20-day deadline for motions to dissolve under § 77.07(2).
 The majority concluded that Rule 1.010 defers to the statute in special statutory proceedings, so courts lack authority to grant extensions.
 The deadline is fixed by statute, and missing it produces a default.

 Florida courts spent more than a decade debating whether a writ of garnishment can reach bank accounts located outside the state.
-The question is whether serving a writ on a bank’s Florida branch gives the court authority over accounts maintained at the bank’s offices elsewhere.
+The question was whether serving a writ on a bank’s Florida branch gives the court authority over accounts maintained at the bank’s offices elsewhere.

 The Middle District of Florida answered no in APR Energy, LLC v.
 Pakistan Power Resources, LLC, No. 3:08-cv-961 (M.D.
 Fla.
 2009).
-The court held that Florida’s garnishment statutes do not have extraterritorial effect and that the court must have in rem jurisdiction over the actual bank account—not just personal jurisdiction over the bank.
+The court held that Florida’s garnishment statutes do not have extraterritorial effect and that the court must have in rem jurisdiction over the actual bank account, not just personal jurisdiction over the bank.
 Serving a bank at its Florida branch does not bring out-of-state accounts within the court’s reach.

 The Florida Legislature responded with CS/HB 265, effective July 1, 2025.
 The bill amended Chapters 56 and 77 to provide that writs of garnishment and proceedings supplementary apply to intangible assets wherever they are located, including bank accounts, financial assets, and other intangible property.
 Under the amended statute, serving a writ on any entity subject to Florida personal jurisdiction gives the court in rem authority over the debtor’s intangible assets wherever located.